 The second demo is meant to be much more oppressive sounding than the first and may be used in a scene where we enter the final zone of the game.

 Hi, we've started to get a gist for what the vibe the game is going for is like which really helps when it comes to sound design.
 We have a general sense for the plot that it takes place under the ocean in a cyberpunk future and the main character is sent down into the ocean to defeat a previously created robot that gained a will of its own(The storywriter Caoimhe could exaplain it much better).
 We've decide on using Godot as the game engine and our programming team has started coding some of the elements in the game.
-Our artwork team has started making designs for the enenmies and main characters.
+Our artwork team has started making designs for the enemies and main characters.
 I've made a demo for music that may play during a possible upgrade portion of the game or where the player makes some choice over elements of their character's abilities.

 Then I was able to finalise the demo into a state where I'm happy enough to call it basically finished unless I go back and refine it a bit more.